lfraker/GSDSim/README.txt

 To test that this works, first add a site by clicking on the “Sites” tab, then click anywhere to get the popup to appear that can add a site.
 After you fill out the correct info, click ok to add the site.
 After you have added a site, click on the “Modules” tab, add the site(s) that the module will be worked on at, give the module a name and hours estimate, and click add module.
 This module will now exist at the site(s) selected, now once the day ends, endDay() will be called in FrontEndPane.java.

 As a final note, each site now contains an instance of a MapMarkerDot, representing the sites dot on the map.
 If a site falls behind during the end of day sim, call mapMarker.setBehind(), if it’s on time, call mapMarker.setOnTime(), and if its ahead, call   mapMarker.setAhead().
 This will update the marker’s color on the map accordingly.

+Thomas -
+Added 'hourlyUpdate()' to the SiteModuleController - does work on all modules at all active sites.
+Should be called on the hour, every hour.
+At the moment you can test it by doing the above and clicking the "Test End Of Day Sim" button.
+Output should appear in the command line for debugging purposes.